bcgov/fbp-go/README.md

   - Add a screen where you you can see the impact of the diurnal FFMC (maybe sliding time?) - see: hffmc.
   - Work towards a screen where you can see the impact of changing FFMC on fire.
 - Do lots of re-factoring (code was written as p.o.c. in a big rush).
-- (pending p.o.) set the FFMC lower limit to 60?
 - Add reference content to the Nav - e.g. pictures of the fuel types (trees) a la red book - would be great for newer folks; Easy to do, but needs images that we have licences for.
 - User feedback/request: can we have pre-sets based on task?
 (Future idea) You open the app, say what you’re doing (prescribed burn, small fire, big fire/incident action plan, no fire just out and about - this is not the actual list) Prescribed burning: I don’t need all this info, reduce the list of data (maybe I can still personalize?)
 I wouldn’t care about the consumption of the flank in this case, and I better not be causing a crown fire
 - From testing session: users report difficulty with the sliders in terms of precision - hard to get the exact number they want.
 Sometimes this is ok, sometimes it’s very bad.
 Either way, it’s frustrating.
 Users pointed out that in the field their hands will be sweaty and dirty.
 Some folks realized they could turn their phone to landscape mode and it was a bit better.
 User-feature request: in addition to the sliders, can we have + and - buttons There may be other ways, UX can collaborate